**** updated on 27th May 2020 ****

 Step 3: Slow down your clip or speed it up

 Then, highlight the file by clicking it, which brings up a window with editing options.
-On the Transform tab, you’ll see an option for ‘Clip speed’ – use that drop down to select fast or slow motion.
+Under the Transform tab, you’ll see an option for ‘Clip speed’ – use that drop down to select fast or slow motion.

 Or slow it down to half, a quarter, or one-tenth its original speed: